tldr-pages/tldr/pages/common/uname.md

 # uname

-> Print details about the current machine and the operating system running on it
+> Print details about the current machine and the operating system running on it.
 > Note: If you're on Linux, try also the `lsb_release` command.

 - Print hardware-related information: machine and processor